Group Sequential Design with Posterior and Posterior Predictive Probabilities

 Under the conditional approach where $\{\boldsymbol{\theta}_{r}\}_{r=1}^R$ are the same, the (conditional) quantiles of the sampling distributions of $l^{_{(n)}}_{t, r}$ and $l^{_{(n)}}_{\text{P},t, r}$ therefore change linearly as a function of $n$.
-In Sections \ref{sec:stop} and \ref{sec:power}, we adapt this linear trend in the proxy sampling distribution for designs without early stopping to flexibly model the logits of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ as linear functions of $n$ when independently simulating samples $\mathcal{D}_{n, r}$ according to $\boldsymbol{\theta}_{r} \sim \Psi$ under the conditional or predictive approach for a design with early stopping.
+In Sections \ref{sec:stop} and \ref{sec:power}, we adapt these linear trends from the proxy sampling distribution in the absence of stopping rules to flexibly model the logits of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ as linear functions of $n$ when independently simulating samples $\mathcal{D}_{n, r}$ according to $\boldsymbol{\theta}_{r} \sim \Psi$ under the conditional or predictive approach for a design with early stopping.
 Although the proxy sampling distribution is predicated on asymptotic results for the first analysis, we illustrate the good performance of our design procedure with finite sample sizes $n$ in Section \ref{sec:ex}.